 Create Brand Ambassadors

-If a customer is reaching out to you for any support at any point or at the channel, provide them the help they are seeking.
+If a customer is reaching out to you for any support at any point or channel, provide them the help they are seeking.
 They are making an effort of reaching out and they are unhappy with your product.
 It is imperative to provide them the solution right then and there.

 This is a simple and effective way to create brand ambassadors and increase the Net Promoter Score.
 You are giving your customers the solution and satisfying their needs right then and there.
 They will be more than happy.
 And if resolved properly, you have turned a detractor into a promoter successfully and may have created a brand advocate!

 Close the loop and take action